fluree/docs.flur.ee/content/db_schema.md

 }
 ```

-### Ex: Both Person/Handle and Person/fullName are Required Attributes in a Stream
+### Ex: Both Person/Handle and Person/fullName are Required Attributes in a Collection

-The most common usage for stream specs is to require certain attributes within a stream.
+The most common usage for collection specs is to require certain attributes within a collection.
 For instance, requiring both a `person/handle` and a `person/fullName`.
 The below spec first gets the handle and fullName from the entity in question, and then checks if both of them are not nil.

 ```
 {
-  "_id": ["_stream/name" "person"],
+  "_id": ["_collection/name" "person"],
   "spec": " (and [(get (?e) \"person/handle\") (get (?e) \"person/fullName\")]) ",
   "specDoc": "A person is required to have both a fullName and a handle."
 }